 A Strategy to Prevent Suicide in New Zealand: Draft for public consultation

 A draft suicide prevention strategy was released for public consultation on 12 April 2017.
-Public consultation is open until 12 June 2017.
-A copy of the draft suicide prevention strategy and information on how to provide feedback can be found on the following page:
+Public consultation closed on 26 June 2017.
+A copy of the draft suicide prevention strategy can be found on the following page: